I Want To...

 Research Interests: Cancer stem cells; Imaging hypoxia; Image-guided treatment of cancer; Breast cancer models; Chemotherapeutic molecules; Preclinical cancer xenograft models; Molecular imaging; Twist; HOXA5; Developmental breast cancer biology ...read more

 Dr. Venu Raman is an Associate Professor in the Johns Hopkins Medicine Department of Radiology and Radiological Science and Department of Oncology and a member of the Johns Hopkins Kimmel Cancer Center.
 His research focuses on developmental breast cancer biology.
 Dr. Raman’s work on deciphering the role of HOXA5 and Twist in breast cancer formation is widely recognized both nationally and internationally.
-He is affiliated with the John Hopkins Medicine In vivo Cellular Molecular Imaging Center.
+He is affiliated with the Johns Hopkins Medicine In vivo Cellular Molecular Imaging Center.

 His current research integrates molecular biology techniques with imaging.
 He is leading research projects that determine the role of Twist in inducing breast cancer-initiating cells and metastasis and examine the functional imaging of Twist-induced breast cancer.
 Dr. Raman is also working on a number of research projects that study image-guided treatment of certain types of cancer.